ryansummerscripts/UAD-Plugins-Tool/README.md

 🔌 Backing Up Plugins

-Backing up plugins is highly recommended in case you ever need to open an old session that uses one, or if you wish to try out or buy a new plugin.
+Backing up plugins is recommended in case you ever need to open an old session that uses one, or if you wish to try out or buy a new plugin.

-💡 For example, drag a plugin out of your backup location, to the system plugin directories below:
+💡 For example, you would move your backed-up plugins, back to these system directories:

-Example:
 ```
 BackupDrive/Unused_Plugins/Components/UAD *.component --> '/Library/Audio/Plug-Ins/Components'
 ```